-Migrants pelt Mexico's National Guard with rocks
+Migrants pelt Mexico's National Guard with rocks, 5 injured

 Video footage showed one of the guardsmen unconscious, with some migrants trying to help him while another threw a punch at him.

-The National Guard did not immediately respond to requests for comment.
-Its officers have been wary of confronting migrants since a shooting incident Sunday left one migrant dead.
+National Guard officers have been wary of confronting migrants since a shooting incident Sunday left one migrant dead.

 Confrontations between law enforcement and migrants had been relatively rare in Mexico, but National Guard officers opened fire on a pickup truck carrying migrants Sunday when the vehicle tried to avoid an immigration checkpoint; the Guard said it had tried to ram a patrol vehicle.